 In an interview with NPR, Wes Anderson said about finding filming locations, "We found this department store in this town called Görlitz, which is in Saxony.
 Half of Görlitz is in Germany, the other half is in Poland.
-It's on the border.
-And it's about 20 minutes from Czech Republic.
+It's on the border, and it's about 20 minutes from [the] Czech Republic.
 So, in a way, it's really right where our story would be, if there was such a place as the one in our story.
 And this department store that we found, we made into our hotel, the big entrance hall of our hotel, and then we found everything else for the movie within a certain kind of radius of that department store."

-The movie soundtrack features a rare instrument- the balalaika, a typical triangular-shaped Russian folk instrument which was carefully chosen by producer Wes Anderson.
-Its triangular body and three strings come in various sizes much like the violin, from prima to contrabass.
-Several dozen players from France and Russia gathered in Paris to record the soundtrack in Wes Anderson's presence.
-The instrument is heard throughout the movie but is most prominent in the second part of the official trailer (down the ski slopes) with the balalaika's most popular theme: The Moon Shines (svetit mesyats).
+The soundtrack features a rare instrument--the balalaika, a triangular-shaped Russian folk instrument that was carefully chosen by Wes Anderson.
+Its triangular body and three strings come in various sizes, much like the violin, from prima to contrabass.
+Several dozen players from France and Russia gathered in Paris to record the soundtrack in Anderson's presence.
+The instrument is heard throughout the movie but is most prominent in the second part of the official trailer (down the ski slopes) with the balalaika's most popular theme, "The Moon Shines" (svetit mesyats).

-In an interview with Stefan Zweig's biographer, Wes Anderson singles out two of Zweig's books; " 'Beware of Pity' and 'The Post Office Girl' from which The Grand Budapest Hotel (2014) has elements that were sort of stolen . . . ".
-He also states "Two characters in our story are vaguely meant to represent Zweig himself- our 'Author' character, played by 'Tom Wilkinson', and the theoretically fictionalised version of himself, played by Jude Law.
-But, in fact, M. Gustave, the main character who is played by Ralph Fiennes, is modelled significantly on Zweig as well."
+In an interview with Stefan Zweig's biographer, Wes Anderson singles out two of Zweig's books, "Beware of Pity" and "The Post Office Girl" as ones from which this film Jas elements "that were sort of stolen . . . ".
+He also states, "Two characters in our story are vaguely meant to represent Zweig himself--our 'Author' character, played by 'Tom Wilkinson', and the theoretically fictionalized version of himself, played by Jude Law.
+But, in fact, M. Gustave, the main character who is played by Ralph Fiennes, is modeled significantly on Zweig as well."